Great to have you here, Rush Limbaugh, meeting and surpassing all audience expectations every day.

 Rachel.

-Okay, it's spared spelled weirdly here, but I'm glad my instincts prevailed.
+Okay, it's spelled weirdly here, but I'm glad my instincts prevailed.

-Well, I was just noticing that I think that especially from the last um election that I think uh the black churches are probably now being swayed to uh because of the the whole gay thing with Obama.
+Well, I was just noticing that I think that, especially from the last election, that I think the black churches are probably now being swayed because of the whole gay thing with Obama.

-I I believe the African American churches, they're very religious and they they you know, really.
+I believe the African-American churches, they're very religious, and they, you know.

-I think the the whole like uh voter fraud or whatever it is, I think that's a distraction.
+I think the whole like voter fraud or whatever it is, I think that's a distraction.

-It's really being no, they're they're going to lose the um You know what I think uh you you may have a point here because I think whatever's going on, they're panicking.
+I think you may have a point here because I think whatever's going on, they're panicking.

 Oh, yes.